JuanPoumian/Strategic-Analysis/README.md

 ## Passive Strategy

-Result of My Analysis of Buy and Hold Returns for Selected Stocks.
+**Result of My Analysis of Buy and Hold Returns for Selected Stocks**

 The analysis for the 1-year period demonstrates a varying landscape of returns: